-With the global spread of the ongoing COVID-19 pandemic in the first quarter of 2020, our management team has met frequently to discuss the implementation of business continuity plans to address and mitigate the impact of the COVID-19 pandemic on our employees, our business, including our preclinical studies and clinical trials, supply chains and third-party providers.
-We are closely monitoring the COVID-19 situation as we continue to develop our business continuity plans and response strategy.
+With the global COVID-19 pandemic continuing throughout the first half of 2020, we have implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on our employees, and our business operations, including our preclinical studies and clinical trials, supply chains and third-party providers.
+We are closely monitoring the COVID-19 situation as we evolve our business continuity plans and response strategy.
 On March 23, 2020, the governor of Massachusetts ordered the closure of all non-essential businesses effective March 24, 2020 through April 7, 2020, which was subsequently extended through May 18, 2020.
 On May 18, 2020, the governor of Massachusetts issued a new order implementing a phased re-opening of workplaces, effective May 18, 2020.
+As of July 6, 2020, the Commonwealth of Massachusetts officially entered step one of the third phase of re-opening.
 Because of the nature of our operations, we are currently considered to be an essential business so, to date, our operations have only been partially affected by these orders.
 The outbreak and government measures taken in response have also had a significant impact, both direct and indirect, on third-party businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
 In response to the spread of COVID-19, we have closed our principal executive office, with our administrative employees continuing their work outside of our office and limited the number of staff in any given research laboratory.
-We are currently preparing plans to reopen our office to allow employees to return to the office, which will be based on a phased approach that is principles-based and local in design, with a focus on continuity of preclinical studies and clinical trial activities, employee safety and optimal work environment.
+We are currently preparing plans to reopen our office to allow employees to return to the office, which will be based on a phased approach that is principlesbased and local in design, with a focus on continuity of preclinical studies and clinical trial activities, employee safety and optimal work environment.
 While we are experiencing limited financial impacts at this time, given the global economic slowdown, the overall disruption of global healthcare systems and the other risks and uncertainties associated with the pandemic, our business, financial condition, results of operations and growth prospects could be materially adversely affected.